benjtinsley/ttree/notes_stack.md

 - [x] set burnout

 ## Running things to do
+- [ ] determine what conditions cause mastery
 - [ ] __convert_tasks_to_nodes: 3rd party function to handle rank increase & promotion
 - [ ] talent node shifting has the tendency to duplicate nodes
 - [ ] Promote talent nodes based on rank & move cut off nodes to lost_memory